niparra21/Data-Pura-Vida/README.md

 - **Backend Layer:**  The main consumer of the services offered by this layer (via adapters).
     - The "Dataset Purchase Module" depends on the payment gateway adapters.
     - The "AI-Powered Document Validation Module" depends on external verification adapters.
-    - The "Central Security Component" depends on adapters for External HSM or HashiCorp Vault (if used).
+    - The "Central Security Component" depends on adapters for External HSM
-- **Third-Party Services (actual APIs and systems):** Stripe API, SINPE API, PayPal API, specific verification APIs, HSM, HashiCorp Vault.
+- **Third-Party Services (actual APIs and systems):** Stripe API, SINPE API, PayPal API, specific verification APIs, HSM.
 - **Cloud Layer (AWS Services):**
     - AWS Lambda: Where the adapter logic resides.
     - Amazon API Gateway: May be used as an outgoing proxy or to internally expose adapters.